genderkit/genderkit/_resources/violence.md

 description: Information about domestic and sexual violence and abuse for trans, nonbinary, and gender non-conforming people in the UK
 ---

-### UK organisations supporting survivors

-{% include organisations tag="Violence" %}
+### Advice and guidance

 Advice for trans survivors of domestic and sexual violence can be found on [the Scottish Trans website](https://www.scottishtrans.org/trans-rights/practice/sexual-violence-abuse/).

+There is a very useful guide for trans people who have been affected by sexual violence on [the LGBT Foundation website](https://s3-eu-west-1.amazonaws.com/lgbt-website-media/Files/14134885-0494-4588-9a36-0de65a71e099/Trans%2520Guide%2520Sexual%2520Violence.pdf).

 More general advice for survivors is available on the NHS Choices website:

 - [Help after rape and sexual assault](https://www.nhs.uk/live-well/sexual-health/help-after-rape-and-sexual-assault/)
 - [Getting help for domestic violence](https://www.nhs.uk/live-well/healthy-body/getting-help-for-domestic-violence/)

+### UK organisations supporting survivors

+{% include organisations tag="Violence" %}

-The [Rape Crisis Scotland helpline](https://www.rapecrisisscotland.org.uk/help-helpline/) is for anyone, whatever their gender, who has been affected by sexual iolence, no matter when or how it happened.
+The [Rape Crisis Scotland helpline](https://www.rapecrisisscotland.org.uk/help-helpline/) is for anyone, whatever their gender, who has been affected by sexual violence, no matter when or how it happened.
 They offer both phone and email support.

-The Galop [National LGBT Domestic Abuse Helpline](http://www.galop.org.uk/domesticabuse/) supports LGBT people, their friends & families across the UK.
+The Galop [National LGBT Domestic Abuse Helpline](http://www.galop.org.uk/domesticabuse/) supports LGBT people, their friends and families across the UK.
 They operate a freephone telephone helpline service as well as online chat and email support.

+There is a 1-to-1 [LGBT* domestic violence support service](https://lgbt.foundation/domesticabuse) run by LGBT Foundation based in Manchester.

 ### If you're worried about someone else